Boris Johnson re-selected for Uxbridge seat - ExBulletin

 I can confirm that Boris Johnson has been re-selected as the Conservative candidate in Uxbridge and South Ruislip, a spokesman said.

-While Mr Johnson holds a majority of 7,000 votes, his seat is seen as a target for Labor in the upcoming election.
+With Mr Johnson holding a majority of 7,000 votes, his seat is seen as a target for Work at the next election.

 Mr Johnson’s allies have consistently rejected any suggestion that he would seek a new or safer seat, despite continued speculation.